telerik/kendo-themes/.github/issue_template.md

 <!--
 For bug reports, please provide the **STEPS TO REPRODUCE** and, if possible, a **MINIMAL DEMO** of the issue.
 You can use https://plnkr.co or share your project in a public repository.

-  1. Find an example in [the documentation](http://www.telerik.com/kendo-angular-ui/components/) that looks similar to your case.
+  1. Find an example from our documentation that looks similar to your case.
   2. Open it in Plunker by using the **OPEN AS PLUNKER** button.
   3. Modify the plunk, so that the issue is reproducible in it.
 Try to include the minimum possible amount of code.
   4. Save the plunk by using the blue **Save** button at the top.